By Darren M. Sharp |

 Indemnification Provisions for Doctors

 There may also be indemnification provisions, under which the employer agrees, apart from insurance, to take care of claims relating to work the doctor did while employed.
 In some contracts that presumption is reversed, and the doctor is required to indemnify the employer.
-If there are concerns about the extent of insurance coverage, a doctor may want to look at a prospective employer’s policy to be clear about potential personal liability, or speak with the employer’s coverage administrator or the insurance company itself.
+If there are concerns about the extent of insurance coverage, a doctor may want to look at a prospective employer’s policy or speak with the administrator or insurance company.

 Another issue that arises upon a doctor’s departure from a medical practice is the extent to which she or he can compete with the soon to be former employer.
 Medical employers don’t want a doctor to establish a local reputation and then depart to take a more lucrative offer or to establish a new practice nearby.
 Thus most physician contracts include provisions prohibiting competition for a designated period of time and within a designated geographical area.
 They also prohibit solicitation of former patients or former co-workers.